 - Identifying plasma biomarkers for diagnosis- Basic research labs focus on understanding the role of mitochondrial metabolism in the pathophysiology of obesity, insulin resistance, and fatty liver and defining how ‘nutrient overload’ causes alterations in glucose and mitochondrial metabolism in the liver9

 - Employing novel imaging techniques (ie transient elastography)- Evalute dysfuntcional metabolic pathways in the liver which could be a target for future therapeutic interventions

 - Combining surgery, diet, and exercise techniques

-- Current and existing medication management options for reducing calorie intake (ie incretins)10
+- Medication management options for reducing caloric intake (ie incretins)11

-- Benefits and risks of adult diabetes medications used in pediatric populations (ie metformin)11
+- Assesing the benefits and risks of using adult diabetes medications in pediatric populations (ie metformin)12

 The Healthy Kids Program, sponsored by the University of Florida and the Cooperative Extension Offices, is designed to help parents and children ages 3 to 7 who are at the higher end of the growth chart improve diet, increase physical activity and modify the home environment in order to promote healthy lifestyles.
 The no-cost program helps families throughout the state work together to learn how to manage real-life problems and make gradual changes.

 1. American Diabetes Association.
 Diabetes Statistics.

 2. National Diabetes Education Program.
 The Facts About Diabetes.